Learn about our featured 2018 Birth Institute speakers, including our Keynote, Closing, and General Session speakers.

 - Julie Moon, CNM - Clinical Director, Alaska Family Health & Birth Center

-- Barbara Norton, CNM, APRN - Founder, Geneva Woods Birth Center
+- Barbara Norton, MS, CNM, APRN - Founder, Geneva Woods Birth Center

 - Judith Nowlin, BA - Co-Founder & CEO, iBirth App